jannikmi/extremitypathfinder/README.rst

 Check the implementation in class ``AngleRepresentation`` in ``helper_classes.py``.

-**Modifications to A-star:** The basic algorithm has been modified to exploit the following geometrical property of this specific task (and hence also the extracted graph):
+**Modifications to A-star:** The basic algorithm has been modified to exploit the following geometrical property of 2D euclidean environments (and hence also their extracted visibility graph):

     It is always shortest to directly reach a node instead of visiting other nodes first (there is never an advantage through reduced edge weight).